Modified Massive Arratia flow and Wasserstein diffusion: Convergence of the flow of particles with drift

 \begin{proof}[Proof of Lemma~\ref{lemma_coalescing_of_particles}] Let $u<v$ be a fixed points from $(0,1)$ and $\delta$, $u_0$, $v_0$, $\gamma$ be defined in Lemma~\ref{lemma_properti_of_drift} for some $[\widetilde{u},\widetilde{v}]\subset (u,v)$.
 Suppose that

 Set

-Since the diffusion of $z^{\eps}(u,\cdot)$ grows to infinity when the time tends to 0, it is convenient to work with the mean of $z^{\eps}$ because we can control the growing of diffusion in this case.
+Since the diffusion rate of $z^{\eps}(u,\cdot)$ grows to infinity as the time tends to 0, it is convenient to work with the mean of $z^{\eps}$ because we can control the growing of diffusion rate in this case.
 So, denote

 It is easy to see that

 Next, using the processes $\xi_u^{\eps}$ and $\xi_v^{\eps}$, we want to show that

 Note that $\xi_u^{\eps}$ and $\xi_v^{\eps}$ are diffusion processes, namely